deep-spin/sparsefinder/README.md

 ## 3. Learn projections (and clusters, optionally)

-Train a projection model.
-This is the core of the Sparsefinder: projections to a smaller space, which is quantized and then queries and keys falling in the same quantization interval are mapped to the same bucket.
+This is the core of the Sparsefinder: learn projections to a smaller space, which are quantized and then queries and keys falling in the same quantization interval are mapped to the same bucket.

 The model is trained with `quantization.py`.
 It accepts a myriad of hyperparameters; Use `--help` to see all of them.
 The experiments however have shown minimal impact of most of them, as well as of introducing a hidden layer.
+I recommend sticking with the hyperparams shown below.

 NB: the code in `quantization.py` may mention "hashing rounds" and "number of projections" interchangeably; the terminology here is not set on stone.